 Nakusp: a place worth visiting

-If you’ve been a long time StuffwithSvet follower, you’ll have seen that I regularly visit small towns.
-I went to Terrace this summer, Bella Coola last summer, Souk the summer before, regularly visit Nelson…the list goes on.
+If you’ve been a long time follower, you’ll have seen that I regularly visit small towns.
 You’re probably wondering out of all places to travel to, why would I choose these small little bitty towns.

-I have no desire currently to live in a small town but I loveeee taking a break from my busy life in the city to get away to one.
+I have no desire currently to live in a small town but I love taking a break from my busy life in the city to get away to one!

-A couple weekends ago you would’ve seen on my IG stories that we went to Nakusp.
-Nakusp is located about 3.5 hours away from Kelowna in B.C.
+This last weekend you would’ve seen on my IG stories that we went to Nakusp, BC.
+Nakusp is located about 3.5 hours away from Kelowna.

-To get into the village of Naksup, you have to take the Needles Ferry.
+To get into the village of Nakusp, you have to take the Needles Ferry from Kelowna.
 It runs across Lower Arrow Lake and can take up to 30 vehicles.

 I have stayed at several places in Nakusp.
-Last time we visited Naksup we stayed at the Lodge, which was great because it was in the heart of downtown so we could walk everywhere.
-This time we stayed in the cutest Airbnb which was approximately a 15 minute walk to downtown and a two minute drive.
+Last time we visited we stayed at the Lodge, which was great because it was in the heart of downtown so everything was walking distance.
+We’ve also stayed in the cutest Airbnb which was approximately a 15 minute walk to downtown and a two minute drive.
 This time around I stayed at the historic Leland Hotel.
 Below is the air bnb we stayed at last Fall.

 We are coffee lovers so we were itching to know where the best coffee was.
-We checked out What’s Brewing on Broadway – they serve Kicking Horse Coffee and serve cappuccinos, caramel macchiatos, and most of the standard drinks you would expect from a coffee shop.
+In the past, we’ve checked out What’s Brewing on Broadway – they serve Kicking Horse Coffee and serve cappuccinos, caramel macchiatos, and most of the standard drinks you would expect from a coffee shop.
 Each morning I stumbled over in my pjs to get that fresh cup of java.

-Breakfast on Saturday we checked out Broadway Deli Bistro.
-Now I knew coming to Nakusp to not expect gourmet meals, but let me tell you, I had one of the best omelettes I’ve ever had from here – the Mexican Omelette!
+For breakfast we have checked out Broadway Deli Bistro in the past.
+I know coming to Nakusp to not expect gourmet meals, but let me tell you, I had one of the best omelettes I’ve ever had from here – the Mexican Omelette!

 Nakusp’s water front actually reminds me of Kelowna’s (probably why I love it so much).
 The lake, the mountains…what could be more stunning than that.